facebook/react-native-website/docs/_integration-with-existing-apps-kotlin.md

 The keys to integrating React Native components into your Android application are to:

-1. Set up the correct directory structure
+1. Set up the correct directory structure.
-2. Install the necessary NPM dependencies
+2. Install the necessary NPM dependencies.
-3. Adding React Native to your Gradle configuration
+3. Adding React Native to your Gradle configuration.
-4. Writing the TypeScript code for your first React Native screen
+4. Writing the TypeScript code for your first React Native screen.
-5. Integrate React Native with your Android code using a ReactActivity
+5. Integrate React Native with your Android code using a ReactActivity.
-6. Testing your integration by running the bundler and seeing your app in action
+6. Testing your integration by running the bundler and seeing your app in action.

 ## Using the Community Template